fordxx/perp-tools/README.md

 - **Modular exchange layer** with stub clients for all requested venues.
 - **Take-profit strategy** that opens positions and auto-closes after reaching a configurable profit threshold.
 - **Arbitrage scanner and executor** that discovers cross-exchange price edges, enforces risk limits, and fires two-sided orders with automatic hedging.
+- **Dynamic profit gating** that adjusts the minimum profit floor using recent spread volatility and scores opportunities by profitability, liquidity, and venue reliability before execution.
+- **Concurrent pricing** with shared WebSocket price cache and asyncio-gather REST fallbacks, plus per-exchange rate limiting to avoid throttling.
+- **Trade recording and analytics hooks** that persist every arbitrage attempt to CSV/SQLite for later reliability scoring and dashboarding.
 - **Smart alerts** that trigger notifications or optional auto-orders when price rules are met.
 - **FastAPI web console** with live BTC/ETH quotes across exchanges, an arbitrage opportunity panel, real-time position view, an equity/PnL curve, and controls to start/pause arbitrage or retune the minimum profit threshold.
 - **Config-driven setup** via `config.example.yaml`.